whitschroder/remote-sensing/_sources/agisoft.md

 This step is also optional and stretches a texture over the model based on stitching the images together.
 Sometimes the shaded mesh produces better results than the texture.
 This step tends to be the least computationally intensive step, and for that reason is worth running if the mesh has already been generated.
 The mesh and textures can also be exported to several formats outside of Metashape.

+## Readings

+McCarthy, John.
+2014.
+Multi-image photogrammetry as a practical tool for cultural heritage survey and community engagement.
+Journal of Archaeological Science 43:175-185. <https://doi.org/10.1016/j.jas.2014.01.010>

-## References
+## Additional References

 Magnani, Matthew, Matthew Douglass, Whittaker Schroder, Jonathan Reeves, and David R. Braun.
 2020.
 The Digital Revolution to Come: Photogrammetry in Archaeological Practice.
 American Antiquity 85(4):737-760. <https://digitalcommons.library.umaine.edu/ant_facpub/65/>

-McCarthy, John.
-2014.
-Multi-image photogrammetry as a practical tool for cultural heritage survey and community engagement.
-Journal of Archaeological Science 43:175-185. <https://doi.org/10.1016/j.jas.2014.01.010>

 Roosevelt, Christopher H. 2015.
 Excavation is <s>Destruction</s> Digitization: Advances in Archaeological Practice.
 Journal of Field Archaeology 40:325-346. <https://doi.org/10.1179/2042458215Y.0000000004>